If you have not already done

 Sea Trail, you will not miss the bright, purple blossoms of an

-early field of ground iris's on the hillside, basking in the mid-
+on the hillside, basking in the mid-

 day glow.
 If you are already entranced by the day and the walk,